shikot0/diabetes-prediction-ai/README.md

 # Diabetes prediction model using SVM

-I implemented a diabetes prediction model using a Support Vector Model that analyses the Pregnancies, Glucose, Blood pressure, Skin thickness, Insulin, BMI, Diabetes Pedigree Function and Age of a patient to determine whether they have diabetes or not.
+I implemented a diabetes prediction model using a Support Vector Model that analyses the Pregnancies, Glucose, Blood pressure, Skin thickness, Insulin, BMI, Diabetes Pedigree Function and Age of a patient to determine whether they have diabetes.

 The model had an accuracy score of 0.7727 on the test data.